 - Industry clouds: Every major hyperscaler already has or is in the process of establishing industry-specific clouds, with specific verticalized wrappers

-- Top consultants such as HCL have prioritized their future around offering industry cloud expertise.
-For instance, HCL is the launch partner of Azure for manufacturing the cloud
+- Top consultants such as HCLTech have prioritized their future around offering industry cloud expertise.
+For instance, HCLTech is the launch partner of Azure for manufacturing the cloud

 - Key manufacturing systems such as MES are now cloud-native